OpenSextant/Xponents/README.md

 Here are two examples of extracting geographic entities from this made-up text:

-    "Earthquake epicenter occurred at 39.56N, -123.45W or an hour west of the Mendocino National Forest ";

 ```

-    String text = "Earthquake epicenter occurred at 39.56N, -123.45W or an hour west of the Mendocino National Forest ";
+    String text = "Earthquake epicenter occurred at 39.56N, -123.45W or "+
+                  "an hour west of the Mendocino National Forest ";

     // INIT
     //==================